openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

 Each entity in an |LANG| program---a variable, a constant, a class, a type, a function, a method, etc.---is introduced via a *declaration*.
-An entity declaration defines a *name* of this entity.
+An entity declaration defines a *name* of the entity.
 The name is used to refer to the entity further in the program text.
-Such declaration binds entity name with the *scope* (see :ref:`Scopes`).
-The scope affects the accessibility of a new entity, and how it can be referred by its qualified or simple (unqualified) name.
+The declaration binds the entity name with the *scope* (see :ref:`Scopes`).
+The scope affects the accessibility of a new entity, and how it can be referred to by its qualified or simple (unqualified) name.

 .. index::
    variable